- Why build an electrically heated table?

 Cable size

 Your cables must be thick enough for the current that flows through them.
-Carbon heating foils are sold with thick electric cables included, and they are often much longer than you need them to be.
+Infrared heating foils are sold with thick electric cables included, and they are often much longer than you need them to be.
 You can cut them shorter and use the rest to wire the whole system.
 If you want to use other cables, then use a multimeter to measure the current that the heating film draws.
 For example, my 12V heat foil requires 6.6 Amps, so my cables - in the complete circuit - should have a conductor cross-section of at least 2.63 mm2 (that’s 13 AWG gauge, check this chart).

 Fuse